Protecting Public Health and the Environment.

 Fractured basalt aquifers are found in southern Idaho, the Lewiston-Moscow basin, and the Weiser area.
 Basalt is a fine-grained rock formed by the cooling and hardening of volcanic material.
 It tends to contain many fractures through which water easily moves.
 In addition, thin areas of sediment have been deposited between the basalt layers.
 These areas provide additional space for water storage or movement.
 Idaho's major basalt aquifer is the Eastern Snake River Plain Aquifer.

 Sedimentary and volcanic aquifers are found primarily in southern Idaho.
 They typically contain a mixture of the loose gravels, sands, silts, and clays that comprise valley fill aquifers, intermixed with areas containing basalt, shale, and sandstone rocks that have a more consistent structure.
 One example of this type of aquifer is the Boise Valley Aquifer.

 Other Resource aquifers require the lowest level of protection and may have standards that are less strict than those in the Ground Water Quality Rule.
-There are currently no aquifers in Idaho designated as other resource aquifers.
+Currently, no aquifers in Idaho are designated as other resource aquifers.